actions/actions-runner-controller/docs/adrs/2023-04-11-limit-manager-role-permission.md

 We will apply following annotations during the installation that are going to be used in the cleanup process (`helm uninstall`).
 If annotation is not present, cleanup of that resource is going to be skipped.

+The cleanup only patches the resource removing the `actions.github.com/cleanup-protection` finalizer.
+The client that created a resource is responsible for deleting them.
+Keep in mind, `helm uninstall` will automatically delete resources, causing the cleanup procedure to be complete.

+Annotations applied to the `AutoscalingRunnerSet` used in the cleanup procedure
+are:

 - `actions.github.com/cleanup-github-secret-name`
 - `actions.github.com/cleanup-manager-role-binding`
 - `actions.github.com/cleanup-manager-role-name`